cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

 Overview
 --------

-In this tutorial you will install a virtual cluster from scratch.
-This includes manually install the front-end node from an attached OS; running some configuration script to configure the front-end behaving as a NAT router, dhcp/tftp and pxe-booting server; booting the compute nodes, which will be automatically installed and configured; and running some testing examples.
+In this tutorial you will learn how to install a Comet virtual cluster.
+This includes manually install the front-end node from an attached OS ISO; running some configuration scripts to configure the front-end behaving as a NAT router, DHCP/TFTP and PXE-booting server; booting the compute nodes, which will be automatically installed and configured; and running some testing examples.